yiisoft/yii2-queue/docs/guide/driver-db.md

 Migrations are available from [src/drivers/db/migrations](../../src/drivers/db/migrations).

-*Edit console config file to configure the namespaced migration*
+To add migrations to your application, edit console config file to configure the namespaced migration:

 ```php
     'controllerMap' =>